ajs6f/trellis-api/README.md

 ## Building

-This code can be built with Gradle:
+This code requires Java 8 and can be built with Gradle:

     ./gradlew install